Taft Reed

-Taft Reed (born June 12, 1942) is an American former professional football defensive back.
-He played for the Philadelphia Eagles in 1967.
-He was drafted by the San Diego Chargers in the 9th round (81st overall) of the 1966 AFL Draft. and by the Philadelphia Eagles in the 19th round (279th overall) of the 1966 NFL Draft.
+Taft Reed (born June 12, 1942) is an American former professional football player who was a defensive back for the Philadelphia Eagles of the National Football League (NFL) in 1967.
+He played college football for the Jackson State Tigers.
+He was selected by the San Diego Chargers in the ninth round (81st overall) of the 1966 AFL draft and by the Philadelphia Eagles in the 19th round (279th overall) of the 1966 NFL draft.